Sparse Gaussian Process Potentials: Application to Lithium Diffusivity in Superionic Conducting Solid Electrolytes: Abstract

 \section{Abstract}

-For machine learning of interatomic potentials the sparse Gaussian process regression formalism is introduced with a data-efficient adaptive sampling algorithm.
-This is applied for dozens of solid electrolytes.
-As a showcase, experimental melting and glass-crystallization temperatures are reproduced for \ch{Li7P3S11} and an unchartered infelicitous phase is revealed with much lower \ch{Li} diffusivity which should be circumvented.
-By hierarchical combinations of the expert models universal potentials are generated, which pave the way for modeling large-scale complexity by a combinatorial approach.
+For machine learning of interatomic potentials a scalable sparse Gaussian process regression formalism is introduced with a data-efficient on-the-fly adaptive sampling algorithm.
+With this approach, the computational cost is effectively reduced to those of the Bayesian linear regression methods whilst maintaining the appealing characteristics of the exact Gaussian process regression.
+As a showcase, experimental melting and glass-crystallization temperatures are reproduced for \ch{Li7P3S11}, \ch{Li} diffusivity is simulated, and an unchartered phase is revealed with much lower \ch{Li} diffusivity which should be circumvented.